icdocsoc/mad3/README.md

 Visit [Microsoft Entra admin center](https://entra.microsoft.com/) -> App registrations -> \[your mums and dads app].
 Copy your tenant ID and client ID into `.env`, and generate a client secret from 'Certificates & secrets' to copy into `.env`.

 Fill out the rest of the `.env` file - note that webmasters is comma seperated and restricts admin routes.
 JWT_SECRET should be a randomly generated long string with no dollar signs, or else Docker gets mad.
+ABC API credentials are those used to log in to Scientia.
+Nodemailer credentials are those used to authenticate with Microsoft.

 Next, build the docker images.